 Fannie’s on the Beach (For Colorful Sunday Brunch)

-Overall, this is a fun place to hang out, meet people, and enjoy the beach going crowds.
-(If you don’t like loud or overly social restaurants, then go for brunch rather than cocktail hour.)
+Overall, this is a fun place to hang out, meet people, and enjoy the beach-going crowds.
+(If you don’t like loud or overly social restaurants, then go for brunch rather than the cocktail hour.)